psnegi/muse/bitcoin_node_mining.md

     if minor is on different rpi board use following commands to start ./bfgminer --url=http://ip or hostname:8332 --userpass=rpcuser:rpcname --generate-to=address to receive btc

-    Installing tmux can be handy.
+    Setup proper firewall rule(using **ufw**) on bitcoin node.
+Installing tmux on mining node can be handy.
 Also Additionally, you need to enable "lingering" so that the tmux process can persist even if no active user session.
     **loginctl enable-linger**